-At the age of 18, when most young people are finishing high school and dreaming about their freshman year in college, young Frank Constangy graduated from law school at the University of Georgia.
-The State of Georgia actually had to enact special legislation to allow "Mr. C," as he would become known, to take the bar exam at such a tender age.
-Needless to say, he passed.
+Our firm’s founder, Frank Constangy, was a visionary in the truest sense.
+At the age of 18, Frank Constangy was one of the youngest-ever law school graduates at the University of Georgia.
+The state legislature actually had to enact a special bill to allow "Mr. C” to take the bar exam at such a young age.

 After serving on the War Labor Board and helping (among other things) organize staffing for the Manhattan project, in 1946 Mr. C created the firm that would come to be known as Constangy, Brooks, Smith & Prophete.
 Within a year, the firm was at the forefront of the national debate over the power of labor unions, testifying before Congress in debates on the Taft-Hartley Amendments to the National Labor Relations Act.